hannesdatta/musicMetadata/README.md

 Thanks to [Robbert Oudelaar](https://www.linkedin.com/in/robbert-oudelaar-0b397aa6) for debugging and code improvements, and to [Chartmetric](https://chartmetric.com) for providing validation data and feedback.

+## References

+Aguiar, Luis, Joel Waldfogel, and Sarah Waldfogel (2021), "Playlisting favorites: Measuring platform bias in the music industry," *International Journal of Industrial Organization* (78): 102765. https://doi.org/10.1016/j.ijindorg.2021.102765

 ## Contributions

-For a general guide on how to contribute to this repository/package, see http://tilburgsciencehub.com/workflow/collaboration/.
+For a general guide on how to contribute to this repository/package, see https://tilburgsciencehub.com/learn/git-collaborate/.